Stand with Ukraine flag

 name TCP Connector Example Connector name

-type TCP Socket type, that can be TCP or UDP
+type TCP Socket type, can either be TCP or UDP

 address 127.0.0.1 Connector bound address